Student Employment

 I’ve hired a student, what are the next steps?

 Before students can begin working, they are required to complete the federally mandated I-9 Employment Eligibility Verification form and payroll forms (Form W-4 Form and IT-2104 Form).
-DO NOT allow the student to start working until you receive the ‘Employment Authorization’ confirmation email from Elana Grayson.
+DO NOT allow the student to start working until you receive the ‘Employment Authorization’ confirmation email from Student Employment.

 Who do I contact for assistance with Handshake?